REDRESS IN CHARLOTTE

 ALL IN FOR 100

-On the ballot on November 5th, Charlotteans will be asked to approve a $100 million dollar bond for the Housing Trust Fund (HTF).
+On the ballot on November 5th, Charlotteans were asked to approve a $100 million dollar bond for the Housing Trust Fund (HTF) - and it PASSED!
 We’ve been approving bonds like this for over 20 years to fill the HTF and construct new affordable homes, so that every Charlottean has a safe place to live.
-Should this bond pass, we’ll be pushing for the city to reserve $25M for homeownership programs.
+Now that this bond has passed, we’ll be pushing for the city to reserve $25M for homeownership programs.
 We not only want good affordable housing, we want to build staying power for low-income residents.

 WE WANT 100 2